I Need to Transfer Assets Into a Living Trust in Arizona - Can You Do It Yourself?

 To ensure that your living trust accomplishes your estate planning goals and operates as intended, it's strongly recommended to consult with an experienced estate planning attorney in Arizona.
 They can help you create and properly fund the trust, provide legal advice, and ensure that your assets are protected and distributed according to your wishes.
 While there may be associated legal fees, the peace of mind and potential cost savings in the long run are often worth it.

-What assets should not be in a trust document?
+What assets should not be in a revocable living trust document?

-There are many types of assets that can be placed into a trust.
+There are many types of assets that can be placed into a revocable trust or irrevocable trust.

 However, assets that should generally not be placed in a trust include:

-2. Certain Life Insurance Policies: While some life insurance policies can be owned by a trust, others should not be, as it can trigger unintended tax consequences.
+- Certain Life Insurance Policies: While some life insurance policies can be owned by a trust, others should not be, as it can trigger unintended tax consequences.
+Talk to your estate planning lawyer or your insurance agent to understand it better.

-6. Property Subject to Liens or Mortgages: If you place property with loans, mortgages, or liens into a trust, it may trigger due-on-sale clauses or require lender approval.
+- Property Subject to Liens or Mortgages: If you place property with loans, mortgages, or liens into a trust, it may trigger due-on-sale clauses or require lender approval.
+An experienced attorney will guide you correctly and help you with your new deed.

 It's crucial to consult with an estate planning lawyer when deciding which assets to place in an Arizona living trust.